 The Georgia Conservancy’s advocacy work doesn’t stop at the capitol steps.
 We’re working year-round on key issues such as transportation, energy, water resources, land conservation and development to make Georgia a place where people and the environment thrive.

-There were wins and losses throughout 2016's exciting legislative session – a session that did not disappoint when it came to last-minute bills, late-night votes and back-and-forth amendments.
-Pipelines, transit expansion and conservation tax credits were all debated.
-Click here to read our recap of the 2016 Legislative Session
+There were wins and losses throughout 2017's exciting legislative session – a session that did not disappoint when it came to last-minute bills, late-night votes and back-and-forth amendments.
+Pipelines, shore protection and conservation funding were all debated.
+Click here to read our recap of the 2017 Legislative Session

 Finding Common Ground: Learn more about how we advocate under the Gold Dome and across the state from Georgia Conservancy Advocacy Director Leah Dixon.